Vietnam at a Glance

 Vietnam is currently working to develop a universal healthcare system, which will cover all residents and provide them with basic healthcare.
 For that purpose, Vietnam works closely with Thailand’s government to model its universal healthcare after their example.
-The new law should be in force by 2014.
+The new law should be in force by late 2014.

 Quality of Medical Care

 Vietnam has made excellent progress since the 1990s and is today generally providing good quality healthcare.
 The average life expectancy in Vietnam is 73 and the child mortality rate has decreased significantly.
 Still, the improvement of the current healthcare service is an important part of the reforms previously mentioned.

 Reforms are especially necessary in rural areas of Vietnam.
 Expats moving to areas removed from an urban center will soon notice that sufficient medical care is often not readily available in smaller towns and villages.
 Local hospitals and doctor’s practices are often not up to modern standards.